 There’s silence for a while, and then the words pour out.

 My White Culture

 Dominion over the natural world is core to my white American identity.
 My husband agrees.
 We consume.
 There are so many pickup trucks on the road.
 We critique and attempt to transcend, achieve and level up, us Nice White People, treasurer of the PTA, thank you for your generous contribution, won't you give more—produce and amass value, hoard—towards our transcendent future.
 We think we mean so well, that we're so reasonable, but if our feet are on the ground, we are still stomping, choking people with dust on our way to the moon, the Cloud.
 Our future is in the stars, never here.
 Land for sale, reads a sign.
 Excellent cable internet.
 Our bodies hold industrialization and dominion.
-Phones, the way we move.
-Our cultural rituals, winning, consuming: pre-gaming, gaming, spelling bees, goal-oriented exercise, dining experiences, binge watching.
+Phones, posture in meetings.
+Our cultural rituals boiled down to winning and consuming: pre-gaming, gaming, spelling bees, goal-oriented exercise, dining experiences, binge watching.